callumtilbury/callumtilbury.github.io/pages/about me.md

     <b>running</b> <br/>
     <p><i>It all started with a Parkrun.</i></p>
     <p>I think my fitness story is shared by many others: I always wanted to get into running, but I never committed—I felt like I didn't have the time or energy.
 That is, until I started attending my local Parkrun—where I was met with a warm community and a weekly commitment.
 After that, I fell in love!</p>
     <p>I have certainly gone through seasons in my running—periods of ease, and periods of absolute slog.
 I think this is normal, and it often reflects how other aspects of my life are going.
-Nevertheless, running is an incredibly activity for both my mind and body, and I am so grateful to have the ability to partake in it.</p>
+Nevertheless, running is an incredible activity for both my mind and body, and I am so grateful to have the ability to partake in it.</p>
     <p>Since I am currently in a slog-ish phase, I've shown here a run from a while back: my 21km personal best, from a time where I was feeling great.
 I know I'll get back there eventually!</p>
   </div>
     <div class="col-md-8"><br/>